-Standard Optimality Theory does not predict any variation with respect to the placement of focus adverbs.
+Standard OT does not predict any variation with respect to the placement of focus adverbs.
 Either the focus adverb precedes the preposition, or the focus adverb follows the preposition, depending on the relative ordering of the constraints.
 However, we found mere tendencies rather than absolute possibilities with respect to the placement of focus adverbs inside prepositional phrases.
-Consequently, the observations discussed in this article seem best compatible with a particular variant of Optimality Theory, namely stochastic Optimality Theory (Boersma 1998; Boersma and Hayes 2001).
+Consequently, the observations discussed in this article seem best compatible with a particular variant of OT, namely stochastic OT (Boersma, 1998; Boersma & Hayes, 2001).
 According to stochastic OT, linguistic constraints have a ranking value on a continuous scale of real numbers rather than on a discrete ordinal scale.
-In addition, their ranking is pertubated by adding to its ranking value a random value drawn from a normal distribution.
+In addition, their ranking is perturbated by adding to its ranking value a random value drawn from a normal distribution.
 This gives rise to a certain amount of optionality and variation.
-Stochastic OT models have been shown to account for variation within and across languages, including diachronic change (see Bresnan, Dingare and Manning 2001; Clark 2004; Jäger 2004).
+Stochastic OT models have been shown to account for variation within and across languages, including diachronic change (see Bresnan, Dingare, & Manning, 2001; Clark, 2004; Jäger, 2004).
 If one of two conflicting word order constraints is slightly stronger than the other, the result is a clear preference for one of the two word orders, but at the same time it results in a certain amount of variation between the two word orders.
 As we argued, this is exactly what happens with the constraints influencing the placement of focus adverbs.

-If the analysis we suggest is correct, the placement of focus adverbs in English, German and Dutch should receive a similar explanation.
+If the analysis we suggest is correct, the placement of focus adverbs in English, German, and Dutch should receive a similar explanation.
 That is, despite the apparent differences between the three languages, the placement of focus particles should be subject to the same set of constraints on word order.
 The only difference between the three languages would be the relative strength of the proposed constraints.
-If the constraint requiring adjacency between a preposition and its object is stronger in German than in Dutch, as compared to the constraint on focus marking, and again stronger in Dutch than in English, this should account for the observed differences between the three languages.
-This hypothesis could be tested in computer simulations which employ the Gradual Learning Algorithm (Boersma and Hayes 2001).
+If the constraint requiring adjacency between a preposition and its object is stronger in German than in Dutch, as compared to the constraint on focus marking, and again it is stronger in Dutch than in English, this should account for the observed differences between the three languages.
+This hypothesis could be tested in computer simulations which employ the Gradual Learning Algorithm (Boersma & Hayes, 2001).
 In the same way, our assumptions with respect to the change in position of approximating adverbs in Dutch over several centuries could be tested.